5 Do's and 5 Don'ts for Flipping a House

 Flipping a house comes with big risks, big rewards and big questions.
 Wondering where to buy and how much to DIY?
-Property expert and Flipping Virgins host Egypt Sherrod has answers with her top dos and don'ts for first-time flippers.
+Property expert Egypt Sherrod shares her top rules for first-time flippers.

 "A smart way to go about your flip is by taking your contractors with you as you first tour the property so they can give you estimates on repairs immediately," Egypt says.
 "This way, you are not fishing around for estimates AFTER you’ve already purchased the property."
 This cuts down on renovation surprises — always a good thing!